 Hips, knees, heart, bladder, abdominal wall . . . these are just some of the body parts that can be assisted through the implantation of “medical devices.”
 Whether they replace the original body part or just improve its function, medical devices help thousands of people each year.
 Unfortunately, patients can also be injured when the design, manufacture or application of the device is defective.

-The medical malpractice lawyers at the Louthian Law Firm have been assisting injured patients in South Carolina since 1959, including those who were harmed by defective or recalled medical devices.
+Our Columbia product liability lawyer at the Louthian Law Firm have been assisting injured patients in South Carolina for over four decades, including those who were harmed by defective or recalled medical devices.
 When life goes wrong, we fight for what is right and for fair compensation for those injured by negligence in the healthcare industry.
-Call us at 803-454-1200 to schedule a free and confidential consultation.
+Call us at 803-592-6231 to schedule a free and confidential consultation.

 Many products used to diagnose and treat patients are considered to be medical devices, and they range from simple bandages and gloves to complex units such as pacemakers and defibrillators.
 Most medical devices fall into a middle category, including hip and knee replacements, surgical mesh, X-ray machines, medical lasers, infusion pumps, and ultrasound equipment.
 Drugs and blood products are not categorized as medical devices.